 One week to move day:

-Packing should be done carefully so you should be quite advanced with this by now.
+Packing should be done carefully and you should also be quite advanced with this by now.
 It’s always a good idea to label each box with what is included and which room they are for.

 If you’re moving to a new area, please check with your doctor to check that if you need to register with a new surgery.